Go back to cdw documentation

 with cdw, and that the settings will be discarded when you close cdw.

 - Audio output dir - path to directory, into which cdw will write raw

 - Hardware (fourth tab):

-one of detected drives, or to use path to drive entered
+one of detected drives, or to use path to drive entered manually

-own path to a device, to be used when cdw can't autodetect all
+path to a device, to be used when cdw can't autodetect all drives

 Command line options are following: